AdrianKoshka/nths-papers/nths-specific/README.md

 ## Dodcuments to be added:

 - [ ] NTHS Checklist: a short checklist to make sure you've gone through every step.
+- [X] Student Essay: An essay about why I should be inducted into NTHS.
 - [ ] Two letters of recommendation.
 - [ ] Two signed letter of recommendation sheets.